 Chiropractors also utilize other manual procedures that can be just as effective as the traditional chiropractic adjustment.

 In many cases, such as acute lower back pain, chiropractic care may be the primary method of treatment.
 Where other medical conditions exist, chiropractic care may complement or support medical treatment by relieving the musculoskeletal aspects of discomfort associated with the condition.

 Chiropractic care may also be palliative, providing symptomatic relief to patients with chronic conditions.

 Chiropractors often work in various inter-professional environments as members of a healthcare team.
 In fact, many chiropractors now work in hospital settings, in community healthcare centres, and as contributors to private integrated practices.

 Chiropractic students undergo a rigorous course of study similar to that of other healthcare professionals.
-Entrance requirements are also similar.
-Students are required to complete a minimum of three years of university before they are eligible for admission to the CMCC accredited program which requires four years of full-time study and a year-long internship in the College's clinics.
+Students are required to complete a minimum of three years of university before they are eligible for admission to the CMCC accredited program which includes four years of full-time study and a year-long internship in the College's clinics.